Watch All the Music Videos That Landed Miley Cyrus VMA Nominations Through the Years

 While still starring on Hannah Montana — which sparked more than a handful of smash-hit albums — Cyrus released “7 Things,” a single with a peppy beat that was inspired by ex-boyfriend Nick Jonas.
 Since then, the singer has been churning out hit after hit, graduating from upbeat tunes to much more “grown-up” songs — a handful of which snagged her MTV Video Music Award nominations.

-Ahead of her VMAs appearance this Sunday, we’re taking a look back at those videos, lauded by MTV and fans everywhere.
+Ahead of her VMAs appearance to perform “Younger Now” this Sunday, we’re taking a look back at those videos, lauded by MTV and fans everywhere.

 “7 Things” — 2009